Honors & Awards

 » Tom Osborne Citizenship Team (2017)

-Adam Taylor moves into his senior season with hopes of competing for playing time at I-back and again playing a role on the Huskers' special teams.
-The 6-2, 215-pound Taylor has good size and physicality at running back, allowing him to have success both inside and outside in the running game.
+Adam Taylor moves into his senior season with hopes of competing for playing time at I-back and playing a role on the Huskers’ special teams units.
+The 6-2, 210-pound Taylor has good size and physicality at running back, allowing him to have success both inside and outside in the running game.
 His career has been plagued by injuries, but he is hopeful of a healthy senior season with the Huskers.
-Taylor has also contributed on Nebraska's coverage units throughout his career.
+Taylor has also contributed on Nebraska’s coverage units throughout his career.

 Taylor played in the first five games of the year on special teams, before being sidelined by injury.
 He had a solo tackle against Oregon.
 Taylor also added depth at I-back.